SimonRuttmann/BattleShip/Readme.md

 ### Hosting a Game

+- Share your IP with your opponent
 - Choose map and ship settings
-- Share your IP with your opponent
+- Choose to play as a human or let an AI play for you

 ### Joining a Game